Feet of Fines: CP 25/1/249/7 (part)

 Action: Plea of covenant.

 Agreement: John has acknowledged the moiety to be the right of Thomas as that which he has of his gift.
-Thomas has granted it to John, and has rendered it to him in the same court, to hold to him and the male heirs of his body of the chief lords for ever.
+Thomas has granted it to John, and has rendered it to him in the court, to hold to him and the male heirs of his body of the chief lords for ever.
 In default of such heirs, successive remainders (1) to John Johanson' de Preston' of Preston' Patryk' and the male heirs of his body, (2) to Thomas Johanson' de Preston' of Preston' Patryk' and the male heirs of his body, (3) to Richard Johanson' de Preston' of Preston' Patryk' and the male heirs of his body, (4) to Richard de Preston' of Preston' Richard' and the male heirs of his body, and (5) to the right heirs of John de Preston'.

 Warranty: Warranty.